marco262/my_wiki/data/sandpoint/the-heroes-of-sandpoint.md

 ## Rimeskull

 From where they stand, high on the mountain's steep western slopes and staring out toward Lake Stormunder, the strange, heavy stone statues of Rimeskull—each a massive head of eroded rock—have puzzled scholars for ages.
 Who made them and why they all stare fixedly west remain mysteries, due in no small part to the white dragon Arkrhyst, who makes Rimeskull his home and is notoriously disinclined to allow guests.
 Roderic's Cove: Besieged by the goblins and bandits of Churlwood on one side and pirates on the other, the port town of Roderic's Cove submitted to Riddleport 10 years ago.
 To everyone's surprise, both in the town and throughout Varisia, the pirates spared the community, employing it as a shipping and trading port for merchants without the stomach to enter Riddleport.
 Captain Jess Gildersleeve serves as port-governor, guaranteeing that the gangs of Riddleport get their cut of the local trade while assuring her own sizable take.
 In the wake of a recent rash of mysteriously scuttled ships in the harbor, many citizens who remember life before the pirates' rule have chalked up the sabotage to the ghost of Sir Roderic, the town's founder and a notorious privateer, while those in power blame rebellion and insurgents.
 With tensions rising, many believe it's only a matter of time before the battle lines are drawn and Roderic's Cove erupts in flames of revolution.

-## Sandpoint

-Sandpoint is a sleepy fishing town known primarily for its excellent theater and exquisite glassblowing, and is the only settlement of note on the Lost Coast.
-Of late, the town has been experiencing an unusual spate of murders and goblin troubles.

 ## Sanos Forest